 Simplifying Quants for Non EngineersRahul Singh

-The quantitative ability measures the numerical ability and mathematical accuracy quantitative ability covers the major part of many quantitative exams like CAT, XAT, GMAT, GRE, NMAT etc. Questions differ from purely numerical to problem of Graphs percentages analysis etc.
+The quantitative ability measures the numerical ability and mathematical accuracy quantitative ability covers the major part of many quantitative exams like CAT, XAT, GMAT, GRE, NMAT, etc. Questions differ from purely numerical to the problem of Graphs percentages analysis etc.

 Quantitative Aptitude for CAT is divided into 5 parts:

 - Arithmetic (Includes Percentages, Simple-Compound Interest, Profit-loss discount, Ratios, proportions, mixtures allegations, time-speed-distance & time-work)

 - Algebra (Includes linear & quadratic equations, functions, logs, etc)

 - Geometry (Lines, angles, triangles, polygons, mensuration, 3D geo, etc)